Students

 My research project focuses on understanding how Indigenous communities in Latin America are experiencing and resisting eco-genocidal processes.
 Specifically, I am looking at how development policies and megaprojects are driving territorial and cultural destruction in Mexico and Panama.
 As a trained journalist, I have reported on human rights, conservation and environmental issues in Latin America and beyond.
 Building upon my extensive experience working on Indigenous land rights and grassroots resistance to mining and hydroelectric dams in the region, I am conducting a year of ethnographic fieldwork in both countries, where I will take a collaborative and comparative approach.

-Jonathan D Robert
+Jonathan D Roberts

 Project Title: Hooking together Parasites and Societies: Biological and Social aspects of Human Hookworm Infection and Eradication in British Territories, c.1900-1935